petersmagnusson/base62/README.md

 TypeScript 3.2 / ECMAScript 2015 (ES6) or later.

-Please note that the Go version is a direct translation of the TypeScript, happy to take PRs to improve it.
+Please note that the Go and Rust versions are direct translations of the TypeScript.

-I plan to add a Rust version.
+Happy to take PRs to improve them.

 ## Background